hsemple/pythongis_tutorials/docs/source/terrain_analysis.rst

 |

-**Elevation Layer Draped on Hillshade using Earthpy and Matplotlib**
+**Draping Elevation Data on Hillshade using Earthpy and Matplotlib**

 In this example, both the elevation layer and the hillshade layer are displayed in a single figure and ax object.